404notDeeksha/leetcode-solutions/linkedLists/fundamentals.md

 - **Two-pointer technique**: Used for finding middle, detecting cycles, and merging lists.
 - **Dummy node usage**: Simplifies edge cases when manipulating the head node.
 - **Reversal and splitting**: For palindrome checks, folding, and other rearrangement tasks.

+## Where Can Linked Lists Be Used in Projects?

+- **Implementing dynamic data structures**: Stacks, queues, deques.
+- **Cache systems**: LRU/LFU cache implementations for efficient memory management.
+- **Navigation systems**: History tracking (e.g., browser history, undo/redo stacks).
+- **Memory allocation**: Tracking free and used memory blocks in operating systems.
+- **Custom data storage**: When you need to frequently insert/delete elements without worrying about contiguous memory.